-CPUEs have been presented in previous assessments of bigeye tuna of the EPO (e.g. Watters and Maunder 2001, 2002; Maunder and Harley 2002; Harley and Maunder 2004).
+CPUEs have been presented in previous assessments of bigeye tuna of the EPO (e.g. Watters and Maunder 2001, 2002; Maunder and Harley 2002; Harley and Maunder 2004; Maunder and Hoyle 2006).
 CPUEs are indicators of fishery performance, but trends in CPUE will not always follow trends in biomass or abundance.
 The CPUEs of the 13 fisheries defined for the assessment of bigeye are illustrated in Figure 4.1, but the trends in this figure should be interpreted with caution.
 Trends in estimated biomass are discussed in Section 4.2.3.
 There has been substantial variation in the CPUEs of bigeye tuna by both the surface fleet (Fisheries 1-7) and the longline fleet (Fisheries 8 and 9) (Figure 4.1).
 Notable trends in CPUE have occurred for the southern longline fishery (Figure 4.1, Fishery 9).

-Comparing the CPUEs of the surface fisheries of 2003 to those of 2002 indicates that performance of these fisheries is quite variable.
-Aside from Fishery 2, for which CPUE was down only in the second and third quarters, CPUEs from the purse-seine fisheries were down during the first three quarters of 2002 and were up only slightly in the fourth quarter.
-These decreases are consistent with the weak recruitment estimated since 1998, and the increase at the end of 2003 is consistent with the single strong recruitment estimated for the second quarter of 2002 (see Section 4.2.2).
-CPUEs for the discard fisheries (Fisheries

-10-13) have generally been low for the last four years, which is consistent with weak recruitment (Section 4.2.2).
+Comparing the CPUEs of the surface fisheries of 2005 to those of 2004 indicates that performance of these fisheries is quite variable.
+There is no discernable pattern in the changes in CPUEs from 2004 to 2005.
+The CPUEs for the discard fisheries (Fisheries 10-13) have generally been low for the last seven years (Section 4.2.2).